PatrLind/node-any-db-mssql/README.md

 - value

-Where type is a Tedious type object, which can be obtained through `getType('typeName')` function, also provided by this module.
-Following "generic" types (aside from "native" types used by Tedious and MSSQL) are recognized:
+Where type is a Tedious type object, which can be obtained through `getType('typeName')` function, also provided by this module. aside from "native" types used by Tedious and MSSQL, following "generic" types are recognized:

 - integer
 - float